Exploring the best Tesla Powerwall alternatives in 2021

 The BYD B-Box might be small in terms of storage capacity, but it is mighty in power output.
 The large size of the device (roughly the size of a small refrigerator) makes it obtrusive, so the battery pack is best-suited for homes that have an easy way to hide the device.
 Its limited storage capacity and limited optimal temperature range means that it only makes sense for small homes that are in temperate climates.

-What battery will work best for your home will largely depend on your budget, your location, your personal energy consumption profile and what additional features you’d like to see in your system.
+The battery that will actually work best for your home will largely depend on your budget, your location, your personal energy consumption profile, and what additional features you’d like to see in your system.

 Whether you’re shopping around for solar panels or a battery backup, it is best to speak with a qualified installer to better understand your options.
 We also suggest you check out the solar panel cost estimator to better understand how solar energy can work for your specific home.